 Furthermore, he is a Life Member of the International Pyrotechnics Society and a Life Member of the National Defense Industrial Association.
 He is executive editor of “Zeitschrift für Anorganische and Allgemeine Chemie”, the subject Editor in the area of explosives synthesis of the Central European Journal of Energetic Materials and an editorial board member of Propellants, Explosives and Pyrotechnics, Journal of Energetic Materials and Editor-in-Chief of the Journal of Engineering Science and Military Technology.

 Specialised in energetic materials, fluorine chemistry, non-metal chemistry and much more interesting fields, Prof. Klapötke is an expert about explosives and high-energy-density materials.

 Professor Dr. Arjan W. Kleij

-Professor Dr. Arjan W. Kleij, Institute of Chemical Research of Catalonia, Spain, is giving us his honor by visiting the first Young Chemists Summit in Innsbruck and giving a lecture on how to design technologies for the recycling of CO2 into value-added chemicals and polymers.
+Professor Dr. Arjan W. Kleij, Institute of Chemical Research of Catalonia, Spain, is giving us his honor by participating at the first Young Chemists Summit and giving a lecture on how to design technologies for the recycling of CO2 into value-added chemicals and polymers.

 Arjan W. Kleij was born in Rotterdam.
 He studied chemistry at the University of Utrecht and did his Post-Doc at the UAM in Madrid following a second appointment at the University of Amsterdam in the field of supramolecular catalysis.
 In 2006 he was offered a position as Group Leader at ICIQ and was promoted to ICREA professor in 2011.
 He is an advisory board member for ChemSusChem, an editorial board member for the Journal of CO2 Utilization and Associate Editor for Organic Chemistry Frontiers.